Denniskag/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-This project involves predicting if given text is good, netral or bad.
+This project involves predicting if given text is good, neutral or bad.